 §749.882.
 What curriculum components must be included in the pre-service training regarding normalcy?

-The pre-service training regarding normalcy must include the following components:
+The pre-service training regarding normalcy must include the following curriculum components:

 (1) A discussion of the definitions of normalcy and the reasonable and prudent parent standard;